All Episodes

 And it happens to be a very important subject.

-Because I believe so strongly in immigration.
+It can also be a very positive subject because I believe so strongly in immigration.

-We've got to break your things, sir.
+We've got to break your.

 Not time to end this, Donald.